-World music can be a revelation, and with Ten Hand Band, Balval chooses to share their “musical statement of a band” with their fans.
+World music can be a revelation, and with the new album, Ten Hand Band, Balval chooses to share their “musical statement of a band” with their fans.
 The Parisian band offers a gypsy sound in both French and English.

-Balval features lead singer Awena Burgess; vocalist/violinist Rosalie Hartog; guitarist Mizrahi; bassist Benjamin Body; and percussionist Patrick Gigon.
+Balval is lead singer Awena Burgess, vocalist/violinist, Rosalie Hartog, guitarist, Mizrahi, bassist Benjamin Body, and percussionist Patrick Gigon.
 The group was formed in 2005.
 In Romani, the language of the gypsies, balval means “the wind.”
 Band members have appeared at international venues like the New York Gypsy Festival.

 Burgess, the lead singer, embraces gypsy flair throughout the album, and brings it to another level.
 The first song, “Tell Us, Beautiful Girl,” is exuberant, with fierce harmonies and a driving melody.
 The lead vocals call out, going up the scale.
-“All But Gone” is a witty, sly song.
+“All but Gone” is a witty, sly song.
 In “Insomnia,” a quick-paced fiddle makes artful noise.
-Vocals have a chanting rhythm, while banging percussion plays in the background.
+Vocals have a chanting rhythm.
+Banging percussion plays in the background.
 The instrumentation makes for a track that is elusive and a bit harrowing.
 “Out Inside” begins with the beat of a drum and a whisper.
 The song urges the listener to “breathe in and breathe out.”

 Gypsy music like this, released on the Whaling City Sound label, is a rare find.
 Balval’s Ten Hand Band is worth a listen.